 Whiskey vs. Whisky - What is the difference?

-Whiskey and Whisky are both correct ways to spell one of the world's favorite spirits.
-However, they don't refer to exactly the same thing.
+Whiskey and whisky are both correct ways to spell one of the world's favorite spirits.
+We explain how they differ, the reason for the different spellings, and when to use which.

 Whiskey vs. Whisky what is the difference